 Subfloor and Reflectix

 Our van came with a gray plywood floor already in it.
-This sturdy floor has holes in it that originally held tie-down rails.
-We removed the rails to reduce weight, and used this original floor as a subfloor.
+This sturdy floor has holes in it that originally held tie-down rails for hauling cargo.
+We removed the rails to reduce weight, and used this original plywood floor as a subfloor.

 We used self-tapping sheet metal screws to attach the subfloor to the metal floor of the van in a few places.
 We wanted to make sure that the "foundation" of our van floor didn't shift at all, but we didn't go crazy with the sheet metal screws, because we didn't want to create many extra holes in the van where rust could form.

 Adding Storage Cubbies to Our Step

 Sprinter vans come with a very large step that runs the length of the side door.
 Since we are both young, agile people, we decided that we would rather have additional floor space and storage cubbies rather than a 4.5-foot long step.
 The end result was about a 16-inch step and two fairly large and useful storage cubbies for shoes or other wet or muddy items.
 These cubbies have come in really handy (although it still seems like there are always shoes everywhere!)

 The first step of our step was to extend the subfloor with a sturdy piece of high quality 3/4” plywood.
 Fortunately we had some scrap wood that was just about the perfect size.